-has recently announced successful, intercepts of multiple small unmanned aerial vehicles ( s) by high power mobile laser weapon system.
+Boeing has recently announced successful, intercepts of multiple small unmanned aerial vehicles (UAVs) by high power mobile laser weapon system.
 The tests, conducted back in May 2009 demonstrated the ability of mobile laser weapon systems to locate, track and destroy small aerial targets in flight.

-The test was sponsored by the U.S. Air Force and conducted at the Naval Air Warfare Center in China Lake, Calif., The Mobile Active Targeting Resource for Integrated eXperiments (MATRIX), developed by under contract to the Air Force Research Laboratory, used a single, high-brightness laser beam to shoot down five s at various ranges.
+The test was sponsored by the U.S. Air Force and conducted at the Naval Air Warfare Center in China Lake, Calif., The Mobile Active Targeting Resource for Integrated eXperiments (MATRIX), developed by Boeing under contract to the Air Force Research Laboratory, used a single, high-brightness laser beam to shoot down five UAVs at various ranges.